Helicopter Training Courses

 Alternatively we offer the PPL & CPL Distance Learning Course (DLC), which are Australia’s most comprehensive courses, producing excellent results.
 These are learn at home courses.
 The DLC kits include all the required textbooks, training charts, flight computer and cyber practice exams, plus support from the team at AFT by phone or email.

-Distance Learning Courses are available at our training school for $1810 Inc GST (PPL), $2110 GST exempt (CPL) and covers all you need to know about flying a helicopter.
-Our flight instructors can also offer tuition if required at very reasonable rates
+Distance Learning Courses are available at our training school for (PPL), exempt (CPL) and covers all you need to know about flying a helicopter.
+Our flight instructors can also offer tuition if required at very reasonable rates.
+Contact us

-This flight review is just that – its a review of your flying and an opportunity to tidy up any aspects of your flying that need tuning up.
+A FR (flight review) is just that – it’s a review of your flying and an opportunity to tidy up any aspects of your flying that need tuning up.
 This may include autorotations, emergency procedures, precision approaches, engine failures after takeoff to name a few.
-The HFR is not a test, it is review to make sure you fly safe and understand all the basic procedures you need to maintain your licence.
-The oral component may consist of general questions on various topics including but not limited to – rules and regulations, low flying, refuelling, performance, general knowledge on your helicopter, weight & balance, etc.
+The FR is not a test, it is review to make sure you fly safe and understand all the basic procedures you need to maintain your licence.
+The oral component may consist of general questions on various topics including but not limited to – rules and regulations, low flying, refueling, performance, general knowledge on your helicopter, weight & balance, etc.

 Allow half a day minimum to conduct the HFR.